comic-manga-ebook/ecmb_builder/README.md

 ### The difference to a simple book
 For a simple book, the reference to the source-folders is at the same time the navigation.
 For a professional book there is no reference to the contents - it simply imports everything what is in the folder "contents". <br/>
 Instead, you can specify an advanced navigation, which supports chapters, headlines and links.
-You can do anything you want there as long the referred images and folders exist.
+You can do anything you want, as long the referred images and folders exist.

 ### Prepare an advanced book for build